cape-io/cape-select/README.md

 Please view source for explanation and tests for usage.

+- `createObj(key, value)` - curried. creates a new object with one key/val.
 - `isFalse(false)` - Returns true if sent a value that is exactly false.
 - `isTrue(true)` - Returns true if sent a value that is exactly true.
 - `firstValArg(0, '', 'foo')` - Find the first truthy argument value.